 As mentioned, you can play Snipperclips as a single-player experience, but that requires you to control both characters.
 You’ll swap between characters, leaving each one in a set pose to accomplish your tasks.
 While doable, I found the puzzles took way too long to complete playing by myself and not as enjoyable.
 Snipperclips simply works best when you are playing with others.
 Outside of the cooperative game modes, there is a competitive multiplayer game mode called Blitz.
 You can freely challenge others in a game of basketball, air hockey and it even lets you fight to the death.
 Things do spiral out of control once you figure out that you can snip pieces off each other in the middle of the matches.
 While a happy alternative to the game’s main mode, there isn’t enough to warrant playing more than a few rounds.

 Snipperclips is certainly a surprise, something that you don’t see at the launch of a new platform all that often.
 While featuring both a single-player and local multiplayer experience, Snipperclips is at its best when played with others.
 The lack of Pro Controller support is regrettable, but sharing Joy-Cons with a family member or friend and working together to solve a puzzle is quite enjoyable.
 With that said, there isn’t too many reasons to play through the game multiple times, and Snipperclips is a digital-only experience.
-If the game added daily or weekly challenges, there would be a reason to return to the game once you figured out the solutions to the included puzzles.Note: The Snipperclips review is based on a digital Switch copy of the game.
+If the game added daily or weekly challenges, there would be a reason to return to the game once you figured out the solutions to the included puzzles.Note: Snipperclips was reviewed on Switch.
+A digital copy of the game provided by the publisher.